Statistical inference for large-dimensional tensor factor model by iterative projections: Introduction

-Although, potentially, the projected estimator of the loadings can be cast into an iterative procedure (see our Algorithm \ref{alg1} below), we show, however, that, at least under some restrictions on the relative rate of divergence of $T$, $p_{1}$,..., $p_{k}$ as they pass to infinity, the single-iteration estimator already attains the \textquotedblleft optimal\textquotedblright\ rate of convergence, for the estimated $\mathbf{A} _{k}$, which would be obtained if $\left\{ \mathbf{A}_{j},1\leq j\leq K,j\neq k\right\} $ were known in advance. {This conclusion is also reinforced by our Monte Carlo experiments, where we show that our one-step iterative algorithm \ref{alg1} can get comparable results with the iterative projected mode-wise PCA (IPmoPCA) estimation approach by \cite {zhang2022tucker}, while being computationally more efficient.}
+\citet{zhang2022tucker} propose an iterative projected mode-wise PCA (IPmoPCA) estimation approach.
+Although, potentially, our projected estimator of the loadings can also be cast into an iterative procedure (see our Algorithm \ref{alg1} in Section \ref{sec:2.1}), we show, however, that our one-step estimator already attains the \textquotedblleft optimal\textquotedblright\ rate of convergence, for the estimated $\mathbf{A} _{k}$, which would be obtained if $\left\{ \mathbf{A}_{j},1\leq j\leq K,j\neq k\right\} $ were known in advance.
+This conclusion is also reinforced by our Monte Carlo experiments, where we show that our one-step iterative algorithm \ref{alg1} can get comparable results with the IPmoPCA approach, while being computationally more efficient.
+Furthermore, differently from \cite{zhang2022tucker}, we require weaker moment assumptions on the idiosyncratic components, we also thoroughly analyze the asymptotic distribution of the estimated tensor factor, and we provide a theoretical foundation of our estimator based on the least squares approach.

-Estimation of (\ref{tucker}) has been studied by \citet{Chen2021Factor} and \citet{Han2020Tensor} under the assumption that the idiosyncratic components are weakly cross-correlated but \textquotedblleft white\textquotedblright , i.e., with no auto-correlation, and by \citet{chen2022rank} and \citet{zhang2022tucker} under the assumption that the idiosyncratic components are both weakly cross-correlated and also serially correlated.
-Specifically, in the former case, \citet{Chen2021Factor} and \citet{Han2020Tensor} consider estimation of the mode-$k$ loading space is done by an eigen-analysis of the mode-$k$ lag-$m$ auto-covariance matrices for $m\neq 0$.
-In the latter case, \citet{zhang2022tucker} consider iterative Principal Component Analysis (PCA), while \citet{chen2022rank} introduce a pre-averaging method before projection.
-The determination of the latent ranks $r_{k}$ is studied in \citet{Han2021Rank} and \citet{lam2021rank}.
-For the CP or PARAFAC decomposition, which is a special case of \eqref{tucker} having the factor tensor diagonal, we refer to \citet{Han2021CP} and \citet{chang2021modelling} who study estimation under the assumption of white idiosyncratic components.
+Estimation of (\ref{tucker}) has also been studied by \citet{Chen2021Factor} and \citet{Han2020Tensor,Han2021Rank} under the assumption that the idiosyncratic components are weakly cross-correlated but \textquotedblleft white\textquotedblright , i.e., with no auto-correlation, and by \citet{lam2021rank} and \citet{chen2022rank}, who introduce a pre-averaging method before projection and work under the assumption that the idiosyncratic components are both weakly cross-correlated and also serially correlated.
+While their approach might be convenient in the case of weakly pervasive factors they do not derive any asymptotic distribution and, in the case of strong factors, their rates are comparable to ours (see our Theorem \ref{atilde}).
+For the CP or PARAFAC decomposition, which is a special case of \eqref{tucker} having the factor tensor diagonal and not considered here, we refer to \citet{Han2021CP}, \citet{chang2021modelling}, and \citet{babiighysels2023}.